InseeFrLab/s3-operator/README.md

   name: s3-default-instance                     # Name of the S3Instance
 spec:
   s3Provider: minio                             # Type of the Provider.
 Can be "mockedS3Provider" or "minio"
-  urlEndpoint: minio.example.com                # URL of the Provider
+  url: https://minio.example.com                # URL of the Provider
-  secretName: minio-credentials                 # Name of the secret containing 2 Keys S3_ACCESS_KEY and S3_SECRET_KEY
+  secretRef: minio-credentials                  # Name of the secret containing 2 Keys S3_ACCESS_KEY and S3_SECRET_KEY
+  caCertSecretRef: minio-certs                  # Name of the secret containing key ca.crt with cert of s3provider
   region: us-east-1                             # Region of the Provider
-  useSSL: true                                  # useSSL to query the Provider
+  allowedNamespaces: []                         # namespaces allowed to have buckets, policies, ...
+Wildcard prefix/suffix allowed.
+If empty only the same namespace as s3instance is allowed
+  bucketDeletionEnabled: true                   # Allowed bucket entity suppression on s3instance
+  policyDeletionEnabled: true                   # Allowed policy entity suppression on s3instance
+  pathDeletionEnabled: true                     # Allowed path entity suppression on s3instance
+  s3UserDeletionEnabled: true                   # Allowed s3User entity suppression on s3instance
 ```

 ### Bucket example